brockar/fAuxLICE/firmware/readme.md

 ## Get ready

-Clone the [vial-qmk](https://github.com/vial-kb/vial-qmk/) repo, make a folder into it called `fauxlice` on `vial-qmk/keyboards/`and copy all from this folder to it.
+Clone the [vial-qmk](https://github.com/vial-kb/vial-qmk/) repo, create a folder called `fauxlice` in `vial-qmk/keyboards/`, and copy all files from this folder to it.

-Go with your terminal to `vial-qmk` folder and make the modifications that u want on `keyboards/fauxlice`.
+Navigate to the `vial-qmk` folder in your terminal and make the modifications you want in `keyboards/fauxlice`.

 ## Compile